-During the quarter ended March 31, 2024, we launched and adopted a new integrated ERP system, which replaced many of our existing core financial systems.
+During the quarter ended June 30, 2024, we continued to enhance and refine our processes, procedures, and controls in conjunction with the launch and adoption of a new integrated ERP system, which replaced many of our existing core financial systems.
 The system enhances efficiencies and simplifies our accounting and reporting processes.
-In conjunction with the implementation of the ERP system, our internal processes, procedures and controls have been updated accordingly.

-Except as discussed in the preceding paragraph and above under "Remediation of Material Weaknesses," there were no changes in internal control over financial reporting during the quarter ended March 31, 2024, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Except as discussed in the preceding paragraph and above under "Remediation of Material Weaknesses," there were no changes in internal control over financial reporting during the quarter ended June 30, 2024, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.